Primal Play

 - 2010s–2020s: Mainstream lay coverage begins to catalogue primal/feral play as an emerging but small kink, as in Glamour's A-Z of kinks.

-The distinguishing feature of this entry, versus the more general hunter/prey primal play, is its closeness to identity, the sense of acting from an inner animal self rather than merely adopting a feral mood.
+The distinguishing feature of this entry, set against the more general hunter/prey form, is its closeness to identity: acting from an inner animal self rather than merely adopting a feral mood.

 In practice